michal-bures/pwa/README.md

     * but the background color still remains unchanged because the style.css was already loaded from cache by the old service worker
 * reload the app once more, now the background change will finally take effect, as the new service worker no longer uses the old cached version

-### Service worker operates across tabs
+### How to make the counter even more robust

-* The client assumes that if the request failed, the counter was not updated on the server, but that may not be true
+* The client assumes that if the request failed, the counter was not updated on the server, but that may not hold true (request might have reached the server, but the response didn't arrive to the client)
-    * it's variant of the two generals problem - solvable using nonces
+    * it's a variant of the two generals problem - solve using nonces

-### Limitations
- no access to local storage and DOM
+## Credits

+* [Netlify](https://netlify.com) - ridiculously easy way to turn your git repo into website, including auto deploy on push.
+* [countapi.xyz](https://countapi.xyz) - "Integer as a Service", awesome free counter API that is used as the backend for this app.